Ayaan198/Healthcare-AI-using-Vision-and-Voice/README.md

 ## 🧐 Features

-Here are some of the project's best features:

 - 🧠 **AI-Powered Multimodal Assistant** – Processes text, images, and speech
 - 🎙️ **Speech-to-Text** – Powered by OpenAI's Whisper model for accurate transcription
 - 🔊 **Text-to-Speech** – Uses ElevenLabs for realistic medical assistant responses